ornl-training/julia-intro/index.md

 </p>

 Melissa and her schoolmates built a trebuchet in their physics club.
-In their first tests they experienced that aiming it is not that easy and intuitive, so they are planning to write a program that automatically aims their trebuchet given the distance of the target and the velocity of the wind.
+In their first tests they experienced that aiming it is not very easy or intuitive, so they are planning to write a program that automatically aims their trebuchet given the distance of the target and the velocity of the wind.